Zhyov/NTE/MANUAL.md

 └── Test
 ```

-Then, you have to set up our NTE's settings.
+Then, you have to set up your NTE's settings.
 To do that, create a file named "Settings.ntec" (.ntec is for NTE config files).
 This file should be formatted like a .json file.

-Inside the "Settings.ntec" file, we will have to values: "title" and "panels."
-The only value we need to change is title, because panels will be automatically updated once it is loaded.
+Inside the "Settings.ntec" file, you will have to values: "title" and "panels."
+The only value you need to change is title, because panels will be automatically updated once it is loaded.

 #### Settings.ntec
 ```